dave-woods/yt-search-play/README.md

 The program can also fetch videos from a specified YouTube account's subscription feed or Watch Later playlist instead.

-An older version of the script retrieved video info one video at a time, and was a bit slow, so relied on caching the results of searches in order to speed up usage.
-As a result, by default, searches are cached for 1 minute, but this can be disabled by using the `--force-no-cache` flag.
+By default, searches are cached for 1 minute, but this can be disabled by using the `--force-no-cache` flag.
 The cache time can also be extended if desired, and you can set new defaults with a config file.
+If using the `--thumbnails` option, thumbnail files will only be stored until the cache expires.
 ## Dependencies

 Listed versions below have been tested.
 Newer releases should work fine, but older versions may have problems.
 Note that the versions located in the standard package managers may be outdated - see the relevant links above for the most up to date information on installing.